-- 3. Compare simulated liability from past years to actual liability payments to adjust results where appropriate; - 4.
-Make additional adjustments for the estimated impact of law changes; - Translate adjusted current year payment estimates to SFY cash estimates using historical relationships between current year payments and other payments (pre-payments, prior year adjustments, etc.); and - 6.
-Adjust for audit and compliance receipts recovered by DTF, and tax collections received by DFS.
+- 2. Use the growth rates from the model described in (1) to trend tax year liability in a microsimulation model based on the actual calculation of tax due in each tax year; - 3.
+Compare simulated liability from past years to actual liability payments to adjust results where appropriate; - 4.
+Make additional adjustments for the estimated impact of law changes; - 5.
+Translate adjusted current year payment estimates to SFY cash estimates using historical relationships between current year payments and other payments (pre-payments, prior year adjustments, etc.); and - 6.
+Adjust for audit and compliance receipts recovered by the DTF, and tax collections received by the DFS.